Mary-Margaret (M-M), who’s your idol?

 What is your favorite movie?

 Ball of Fire, directed by Frank Capra, with Gary Cooper and Barbara Stanwick.
-I love old movies with happy endings, musicals like High Society or Guys and Dolls, sci-fi like Blade Runner, new classics like Toy Story.
+I love old movies with happy endings, musicals like High Society or Guys and Dolls, sci-fi like Blade Runner.
 It’s also hard to tear me away from Elvis on Saturday afternoon!

 M-M, how did you meet your husband drummer, Cary?